arielril/hex-go/README.md

 This is a template repository to create CLI using golang.
 It creates a powerful cli using Cobra and Viper as main packages.

+## Roadmap
+- [ ] Create a command list based in the product wanted
+- [ ] Search which events the service will emit.
+How: take an use case path and pinpoint the emitted events
+- [ ] Implement the use cases (commands) found in the past steps
+- [ ] Add the defined events to the project
+- [ ] Add better logging method

+## List of Commands
+- createUser: create an user in the system
+- createUserAndSendEmail: create an user in the system and send an email informing the sucessful creation
+- updateUserData: update the user using the informed data
+- getUserDataById: search an user with the userID
+- getUserByEmail: search an user with the email.
+This command will return a list of matched users

 ## Setup

 Create your own `.config.yaml` file to configure the CLI.